al2772/Linked-List/README.md

 # Linked-List
-Manually creates a linked list with functionality using C.
+Manually creates a linked list with functionality using C. Compiling and running will print out the tests for the linked list written in the main function.

 To compile: